evilgeniuslabs/evilgeniuslabs.github.io/_posts/2017-02-19-wifi-led-controller.md

 The shields and enclosures are available in our store on [Tindie](https://www.tindie.com/products/jasoncoon/wemos-d1-mini-esp8266-led-and-level-shifter-shield).

+The enclosure STL files are also available for 3D printing on [Thingiverse](https://www.thingiverse.com/thing:2502212).

 ### Specifications

 - Size: 1.64 x 1.56 x .063 inch (41.61 x 39.52 x 1.6 mm)